Frequently Asked Questions

 What if I have an emergency?

-If you need immediate assistance, please call 911 or the Access and Crisis Help Line at 1-888-724-7240.
+If you need immediate assistance, please call 911 and request PERT.
 You may also go to the nearest emergency room department.
+Additionally, you can contact the San Diego Access and Crisis Help Line at 1-888-724-7240 for resources and referrals.

 What is a Good Faith Estimate?

 The No Surprises Act (H.R.
-133) include requirements for health care providers, facilities, health plans and insurers which are intended to prevent consumers (a.k.a. clients) from receiving unanticipated medical bills.
+133) is a document sent by health care providers, including psychotherapists, that intends to prevent consumers from receiving unanticipated medical bills.
 You have the right to receive a “Good Faith Estimate” of expected charges for your medical care prior to initiating treatment or before your scheduled appointment.